BlazingTwist/SoftwareTesting_LabWork/reports/report1.md

 Yes the method move is covered by the LauncherSmokeTest.

-We are getting the exeption that the score is 10, but we expected 60.
+We are receiving the error that the player-score is 10, but we expected a score of 60.
-Althought the exeption gave us the hint to search for the bug between the 2 marked assetions.
+The error message is quite helpful, as it tells us between which asserts the error is encountered.
-To fix the problem is quite simple, because we have got only one line of code after every assertion.
+Since we only call one method between the assert statements, we know precisely which method is causing the anomalous behaviour.

 <br/>